edufford/CarND-PID-Control-Project-P9/Reflection.md

 PID (Proportional, Integral, Derivative) controllers are one of the **simplest types of feedback controller** to implement, but can sometimes be very **difficult to tune for good stable performance in all conditions**, especially for controlling something like the position of a vehicle by its steering wheel.

 Controlling a vehicle's steering angle directly with feedback from lateral Cross-Track Error (CTE) measurements without any feed-forward or look-ahead component is **like trying to drive while looking straight down at the ground** beneath the vehicle.
-Also, the controller is affecting the **yaw angle of the vehicle to indirectly adjust the lateral position** without any way to properly counter-steer to keep the vehicle's yaw aligned with the road once the CTE is minimized.
+Also, the controller affects the **yaw angle of the vehicle to indirectly adjust the lateral position** without any way to plan proper counter-steering to keep the vehicle's yaw aligned with the road once the CTE is minimized.

-This means that tuning these PID gains will always have some **oscillation or overshoot** which will become more severe as the vehicle's speed increases, so **this kind of PID control application is not really suited for controlling the steering of a vehicle** like this, but can be useful as an exercise to explore the P, I, and D component effects in general.
+This means that tuning these PID gains will always have some **oscillation or overshoot** which will become more severe as the vehicle's speed increases, so **this kind of PID control application is not really well-suited for controlling the steering of a vehicle**, but can be useful as an exercise to explore the P, I, and D component effects in general.

 ### P Control

 Due to the inherent instabilities of steering angle feedback from CTE mentioned above, using only Proportional control is **not feasible** because the vehicle will **constantly overshoot and oscillate no matter what value of P gain is used**.
-In order to stabilize the control, the Derivative component must also be used to counter-steer as the error is decreasing but before crossing over zero.
+In order to stabilize the control, the Derivative component must also be used to do some counter-steering as the error is decreasing but before crossing over zero to reduce the lateral overshoot.

 ### PD Control